StefanScherer/docker-windows-box/README.md

 ## Introduction

+This repo has started with a single Vagrantfile that is explained below.
+As you can see there are several interesting setups here as well in the sub folders.

 Have a look at my blog posts how to [Setup a local Windows 2016 TP5 Docker VM](https://stefanscherer.github.io/setup-local-windows-2016-tp5-docker-vm/) and [Adding Hyper-V support to 2016 TP5 Docker VM](https://stefanscherer.github.io/adding-hyper-v-support-to-2016-tp5-docker-vm/) for more details.
 I also can recommend a more up to date guide [Getting started with Windows Containers](http://glennsarti.github.io/blog/getting-started-with-windows-containers/) by [@glennsarti](https://github.com/glennsarti)

 ![](images/server2016.png)